simaopedrotoga/public/README.md

 # public
-Pubic materials for FPRO lectures and practial work
+Public materials for FPRO lectures and practical work